paepckehh/mkcert-delux/README.md

 * Just add the usual NO_COLOR=true to env to switch off the color.
 * Just add the usual VERBOSE=true to env to get an full openssl-emulated dump.

-The new code is 100% pure golang only, no cgo, no openssl needed!
+The new code is 100% pure golang only, no cgo, NO OPENSSL (CMD) NEEDED!

 # INSTALL